agrc/gis.utah.gov/about/policy/sgid/index.md

 Many items were added to the SGID before we adopted these policies and guidelines.
 We may evaluate them from time to time for removal.

-While not comprehensive, the following list includes the most common reasons for removeing datasets:
+While not comprehensive, the following list includes the most common reasons for removing datasets:

 - Datasets that cease to meet any of the qualifications above.
 - A dataset's schema has substantially changed.